 Tomatoes are one of the top homegrown crops in backyard gardens.
 It’s easy to see why: there are hundreds of gorgeous and tasty varieties available to gardeners that you just can’t buy at the grocery store.

 However, for good tomato harvests, you’ll need a tomato trellis.
 It’s better to trellis tomatoes for easier pruning, harvesting, airflow, and for healthier plants.

-Homegrown tomatoes taste better because they can be harvested at the peak flavor.
-They also require you to put up a tomato trellis or cage for support otherwise they’ll flop over to the ground.
+Homegrown tomatoes taste better because they can be harvested at their peak flavor.
+They also require you to put up a tomato trellis for support otherwise they’ll flop over.
 One season I was curious (& lazy) and didn’t trellis our tomatoes to see what the yield would be.
-Surprisingly we did get a decent however crop damage was higher being so close to the ground.
+Surprisingly we did get a decent harvest, however, crop damage was higher being so close to the ground.

 How you trellis your tomatoes will depend on the type you’re growing & how many plants you have.